golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-Note that even if you have the needed libraries installed locally, and your app runs locally, you still need to tell Ray on Golem cluster the packages are needed.
+Note that even if you have the needed dependencies installed, and your app runs on your local environment, you still need to tell Ray on Golem cluster the packages are needed.

-There best way to deal with it is adding a proper `pip install` command in the `setup_commands` of cluster yaml.
+The best way to do it is by adding an appropriate `pip install` command to `setup_commands` in the cluster yaml file.
 Check out the [cluster yaml reference](/docs/creators/ray/cluster-yaml-reference#initialization-commands) to get more information.